• Air Fryer

 I’ve made this recipe with both this creamy baked macaroni and cheese and this Air Fryer Mac and Cheese leftovers.

-First, using your leftover refrigerated macaroni and cheese, take large chunks, about 2 Tbsp, and roll into balls.
+Step 1: Using your leftover refrigerated macaroni and cheese, take large chunks, about 2 Tablespoons, and roll into balls.
 Set aside.

 rolled up macaroni balls on a baking sheet

-Create a dredging station by adding egg and milk to one bowl, whisking to combine.
-Then in another bowl, add panko breadcrumbs, garlic salt, salt, and cooked chopped bacon.
-The bacon is optional in this recipe, I’ve made it with and without, both yummy.
+Step 2: Create a dredging station by adding the egg and milk to one bowl and whisking to combine.
+Then, in another bowl, add panko breadcrumbs, garlic salt, salt, and cooked chopped bacon.
+The bacon is optional in this recipe; I’ve made it with and without, and both are yummy.

 dredgins station of eggs, panko, and macaroni and cheese balls in front of air fryer basket

-Grab a macaroni and cheese ball and place in egg and milk mixture, coating the entire ball, then add to the panko mixture, then add to a lined parchment paper cookie sheet.
-Repeat for all the balls and then place in the freezer and freeze for 30 minutes.
+Step 3: Grab a macaroni and cheese ball, dip it in the egg and milk mixture to coat the entire ball, then add it to the panko mixture, then place it on a lined parchment paper cookie sheet.
+Repeat for all the balls, and then put them in the freezer and freeze for 30 minutes.

 coated macaroni and cheese balls

-When your 30 minutes are up, remove the macaroni and cheese balls from the freezer.
-Preheat your air fryer to 360 degrees.
-Place the macaroni and cheese balls into your air fryer basket in a single layer, making sure they don’t touch.
+Step 4: When your 30 minutes are up, remove the macaroni and cheese balls from the freezer.
+Preheat your air fryer to 360°F. Place the macaroni and cheese balls into your air fryer basket in a single layer, making sure they don’t touch.
 Air fry for 8-10 minutes until light and golden on the outside.
 Remove, serve, and enjoy.

 Looking for Ideas of what to Serve this with?
 Try these out: